-- 1. Find an operational method for interpreting the mandate of proportional representation. - 2.
-Identify the desirable properties that any fair method ought to have.
-Not to produce paradoxes. - The "best" method is unresolvable since it depends on the criteria employed Balinski-Young Impossibility Theorem. - Intense debate surrounding the basis of populations: How to count Federal employees living outside the US?
+- 1. Find an operational method for interpreting the mandate of proportional representation (with reference to population or votes). - 2.
+Identify the desirable properties that any fair method ought to observe.
+Not to produce paradoxes. - The "best" method is unresolvable since there is no one method that satisfies all reasonable criteria and produce no paradoxes Balinski-Young Impossibility Theorem. - Intense debate surrounding the basis of population counts: How to count Federal employees living outside the US?
 Should we count illegal immigrants and permanent residents?

-3.2 Quota Method of the Greatest Remainder (Hamilton's method) and paradoxes a condition which holds in general.
-Next, we order the remainders $q_i - \lfloor q_i \rfloor$ , and allocate seats to the states having the largest fractional remainders in sequential order.
+1.2 Quota Method of the Greatest Remainder (Hamilton's method) and paradoxes a condition which holds in general.
+Next, we order the remainders $q_i - \lfloor q_i \rfloor$, and allocate seats to the states having the largest fractional remainders in sequential order.